Runtime Lifecycle

 Status: Implemented.
-The core architecture described here is implemented in
+The runtime architecture is implemented in

 Core Insight: Separate the Runtime from the Workload